-What is the St. Marys River Guidance Document for Dredging and In-water Activities?
+1.2 What is the St. Marys River Guidance Document for Dredging and In- water Activities?

-The St. Marys River Dredging and In-water Administrative Controls document is a tool that provides guidance to proponents considering projects such as dredging, dock wall/wharf replacement or other in-water activities that risk disturbing buried sediments.
-This document is also a tool for the agencies involved in the permitting process.
+This document is a tool that provides guidance to proponents considering projects such as dredging, dock wall/wharf replacement or other in-water activities that risk disturbing buried sediments.
+It is also a tool for the agencies involved in the permitting process.
 Administrative controls for these activities fall into two broad categories:

-- a) Environmental assessment and planning - b) Regulatory approvals and permitting
+- a) Environmental assessment and planning; - b) Regulatory approvals and permitting.